 4. Ivan Drago from Rocky IV Movie

 The ultimate Russian character in movie history, Ivan Drago is also the most powerful opponent Rocky ever faced.
 In the punching test that graded Drago’s pounds of force per square inch, Drago measures above the level of the hardest human punchers ever.
-The fact that Rocky took his punches and combinations the way he did proves what kind of amazing fighter he really is.
+The fact that Rocky took his punches and combinations the way he did proves what kind of an amazing fighter he is.
 Well, the blonde boxer did leave Rocky with brain damage that we got to learn about in Rocky V. As for Drago’s blonde hair – well, Dolph Lundgren is Swedish so no surprises there.

 3. Jareth from The Labyrinth Movie

 Jareth, the Goblin King, is a male Fae with long layered blonde hair in the shape of a mullet.
 Most of the time he appears in a human form, but also has the power to transform into a white barn owl.
-Basically, the film’s main antagonist, Jareth, fantastically played by David Bowie, is also clever and charming.
+The film’s main antagonist, Jareth, fantastically played by David Bowie, is also clever and charming.
 He even seems to have genuine feelings toward Sarah.
-However, he also exhibits a narcissistic desire to control Sarah, which she notices and realized he cannot be trusted.
+However, he also exhibits a narcissistic desire to control Sarah, which she notices and realizes he cannot be trusted.